PackRuble/cardoteka/README.md

 Participate in the discussion (🙏) to implement such functionality into the package: [Way to remove a callback using `Watcher.attach` + `Cubit` · Issue #10 · PackRuble/cardoteka](https://github.com/PackRuble/cardoteka/issues/10).

-Next we define our cubit and logic, chain `Detachability` to it and override the behavior of the `close` method:
+Next we define our cubit and logic, mix `Detachability` to it and override the behavior of the `close` method:

 ```dart
 import 'package:bloc/bloc.dart';